Thunderchild First Nation

 Many Band members speak Cree and the language is promoted and taught at the Piyesiw Awasis School.
 The people in the community still practice and maintain their traditional customs and beliefs.

 We protect and preserve our culture, lands and waters.

-The company utilizes a mixed farming model; purchases/leases new equipment, employees community members/ hires custom farming companies, leases land from the First Nation and governed by a Board.
+The company utilizes a mixed farming model; purchases/leases new equipment, employees community members, at times hires custom farming companies, leases land from the First Nation and is governed by a Board of Directors.